Jonathan Trumbull Jr.

 Jonathan Trumbull Jr. (March 26, 1740 – August 7, 1809) was an American politician and military officer who served as the governor of Connecticut, speaker of the United States House of Representatives, and lieutenant governor of Connecticut.
 He is often confused with his younger brother, John Trumbull, a famous artist during the revolutionary war and early years of the United States.
+He is the longest-serving governor in Connecticut history since the Revolutionary War.

 Early life

 Trumbull was born in Lebanon, Connecticut, the second son of Jonathan Trumbull Sr. (the eventual governor of Connecticut) and his wife Faith Robinson, daughter of Rev. John Robinson.
 Trumbull graduated from Harvard College in 1759, and gave the valedictory address when he received his master's degree in 1762.
 His brother John Trumbull was a noted painter of the Revolution.

 Career

 State and local office

 Carrying on the family's tradition of public service, Trumbull began with town and colony offices: lister, grand juror, surveyor of highways, justice of the peace, and selectman.
 In 1774 he was elected deputy. the first of seven terms representing Lebanon.
 He served in the state legislature three times; from 1774 to 1775, from 1779 to 1780, and in 1788, serving as Speaker of the House in 1788.